Joshlim288/link-shortener/README.md

 You may need to disable popup blockers for the redirection to work

 # Running the application
-The app has been deployed to Netlify and can be accessed [here](https://dcube-enp-url-shortener.netlify.app/#/)
+The app has been deployed to Netlify at https://dcube-enp-url-shortener.netlify.app/#/

 ## Local run
 1. Navigate to `DcubeENP` directory and run `Docker compose up`
 2. Webapp can then be accessed at `localhost:8080`

+Do note that if you are on windows, you should run with powershell instead of command prompt.